clastix/kamaji-etcd/docs/restore.md

 ```

 > 🚨 Make sure to use the **headless service** name for the `-s` parameter, which is typically the same as the StatefulSet name.

-### Notes

-- Ensure that the snapshot file is accessible and the necessary secret `backup-storage-secret` for accessing the storage is configured in the same namespace.
-- The script uses `kubectl` commands, so ensure you have the necessary permissions to perform these operations.

 ### Debug mode
 To run the script in debug mode set the environment variable `DEBUG`: